 - How to find the altitude of the triangle with this triangle height calculator?

 If you are looking for an easy tool to calculate the height in any triangle, you're in the right place - this triangle height calculator is the tool for you.
-Whether you are looking for the triangle height formulas for special triangles such as right, equilateral or isosceles triangle or any scalene triangle, this calculator is a safe bet - it can calculate the heights of the triangle, as well as triangle sides, angles, perimeter and area.
-Don't wait any longer, give it a go!
+Whether you are looking for the triangle height formulas for special triangles such as the right, equilateral or isosceles triangle or any scalene triangle, this calculator is a safe bet - it can calculate the heights of the triangle, as well as triangle sides, angles, perimeter, and area.
+Don't wait any longer; give it a go!